Vacation rentals in Burlington

 Burlington overlooks the Adirondack Mountains and 120-mile-long Lake Champlain, which divides Vermont from New York State.
 But its heart beats in the downtown pedestrian mall of Church Street Marketplace.
 This national historic district protects buildings from 1820 to 1964, including architectural styles ranging from Italianate to Queen Anne, Federal, and Greek Revival, along with some Art Deco and Modernist outliers.
 But somehow it all works, anchored by Courthouse Square and an 1816 brick Unitarian meeting house.
 Nearby sprawls the Burlington Waterfront Park with its beaches, boats, and an eight-mile bike path linking parks and green spaces.
 Take time to linger in this eclectic community, which marries urban intellectualism with bucolic rural Vermont beauty and traditions.

-Top things to do in Burlington
+What are the top things to do in Burlington?

 Burlington Earth Clock